BBC-Data-Unit/counterfeit-goods/FOI.md

 ## Freedom of Information request

-*The following was the wording of the FOI request which was sent to police forces in England*:
+*The following was the wording of the FOI request which was sent to local authorities in England*:

 Please could you supply some data concerning the seizure of counterfeit goods by or in conjunction with Trading Standards in your area.